telerik/document-processing-docs/getting-started/first-steps.md

 #### __Figure 1: Go to File > New > Project > Console App (.Net Framework) > Next > Create__
 ![Create Console Project](images/VisualStudio_NewProject_Console3.gif "Create new Console Project")

-## Step 3: Add a Teleik Document Processing Library to a Project
+## Step 3: Add a Telerik Document Processing Library to a Project

 For this example we will go through the creation of a sample application that uses [RadWordsProcessing]({%slug radwordsprocessing-overview%}).